se-tuebingen/bsl-tools/src/small-interpreter.md

 ## step

-Step consums a Redex and reduces the expression (to a value f.e.).
+Step consumes a Redex and reduces the expression (to a value f.e.).

-:: Redex -> RuleApplication
+:: Redex -> RuleApplication -> (Redex, Rule)

 ## plug